wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 ## Step 2: Configure the business apps

 1. Configuring Guardio SaaS application
-2. Create OIDC SaaS application in Super Organization.
+2. Create the OIDC SaaS application in the super organization.

     !!! note
         Make sure to tick **Management Application** when creating the application.